 “Also,” he added, almost as an afterthought, “I’m a big fan of David Allen’s Getting Things Done.”

 OMG, so am I!
-I discovered and bought the Getting Things Done book a couple years ago after reading in another book about Drew Carey’s account of how David Allen and his book saved his career.
+I discovered and bought the Getting Things Done book a couple years ago after reading in another book Drew Carey’s account of how David Allen and his book saved his career.
 I found that other book (Willpower: Rediscovering the Greatest Human Strength) in Google Books, and I think this link will take you right to that section so you can read it yourself.
-Drew’s story is super inspiring (gee, even successful people struggle with organization!) and a super-strong testimonial to David Allen’s list-and-folder time-management technique.
-I’m still a work in progress, but I’ve finally internalized Allen’s methods and feel far more in control of my life since I began trying to use the flowchart in his book.
+Carey’s story is super inspiring (gee, even successful people struggle with organization!) and a super-strong testimonial to David Allen’s list-and-folder time/project-management technique.
+I’m still a work in progress, but after reading through the book multiple times to reinforce my actual practice, I’ve finally internalized Allen’s methods and feel far more in control of my life since I began trying to use the flowchart in his book.

-So it was a good evening, a nice midweek break.
+So all in all it was a very good evening, a nice midweek break.
 I got to see my friend, eat a nice dinner, get inspired about creativity, meet an author whose books I emjoy, and get my books signed by said author.

 No real reason for including this photo in today’s post.
 It just struck me as I was sitting at the traffic light that those two glowing bands of light represented an intriguing combination of old and new Milwaukee.